 The Maryland Sustainable Growth Awards celebrate significant achievement by individuals, businesses, organizations and local governments to realize the 12 planning visions adopted by the Maryland General Assembly.
 The awards promote exemplary work that represents or inspires collaboration, innovation, conservation, community impact and quality of life.

-This year's ninth annual Sustainable Growth Awards presentation was held as virtual ceremony on December 16, 2021.
+The 10th annual Sustainable Growth Awards presentation was held as virtual ceremony on November 17, 2022

-The Maryland Department of Planning recognized the following people and projects during its virtual award ceremony on December 16, 2021.
+The Maryland Department of Planning recognized the following people and projects during an awards ceremony on November 17, 2022.
+See Press Release

 Leadership & Service